K-Daksh/youtube-downloader/README.md

 ## Contributing

 Feel free to fork the repo, fix something, or add your own improvements.
-Just submit a pull request, and I’ll take a look 🔍.
+Just submit a pull request, and I’ll take a look .

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for the legal stuff ⚖️.

-Happy downloading! 🚀
+Happy downloading!
+(Loot Machado 🔥)